Fairey Gannet: Operational history

-During April 1954, initial deliveries of the Gannet AS.1, the initial variant, formally commenced.
-On 17 January 1955, the 826 NAS became the RN's first operational Gannet squadron, which promptly embarked on the newly modernised aircraft carrier HMS Eagle.
+During April 1954, deliveries of the Gannet AS.1 formally commenced.
+On 17 January 1955, the 826 NAS became the RN's first operational Gannet squadron, which promptly embarked on the modernised aircraft carrier HMS Eagle.
 During its initial at-sea deployment in the Mediterranean, no serious issues were encountered with the Gannet aside from the standard teething issues.
 Later that same year, the Royal Australian Navy (RAN) stood up their first two Gannet squadrons.

 The RAN ultimately operated 33 Gannet AS.1 and three T.2 trainers.
 They were primarily flown from the aircraft carrier HMAS Melbourne as well as the shore base HMAS Albatross near Nowra, New South Wales.
 During 1967, the RAN withdrew its surviving 24 Gannets from service.

 By the mid-1960s, the Royal Navy's Gannet AS.1 and AS.4 models had been replaced by the Westland Whirlwind HAS.7 helicopters.
-FAA Gannets continued to be operated as electronic countermeasures (ECM) aircraft: the ECM.6.
+FAA Gannets continued to operate as electronic countermeasures (ECM) aircraft: the ECM.6.
 Several Gannet AS.4s were converted to COD.4s for Carrier onboard delivery—the aerial supply of mail and light cargo to the fleet.

-Starting in May 1958, West Germany's Navy commenced operations of the Gannet AS.4; the country would obtain 15 Gannet AS.4s and a single T.5 in total.
+Starting in May 1958, West Germany's Navy commenced operations of the Gannet AS.4; the country would obtain 15 Gannet AS.4s and a single T.5.
 German Gannets operated as the ASW squadron of Marinefliegergeschwader 2 (2nd Naval Aviation Wing) from Jagel and Sylt.
-During 1963, the squadron was reassigned to MFG 3 at Nordholz Naval Airbase, where they remained until the type were entirely replaced by the newer and larger Breguet Br.1150 Atlantic three years later.
+During 1963, the squadron was reassigned to MFG 3 at Nordholz Naval Airbase, where they remained until replaced by the newer and larger Breguet Br.1150 Atlantic three years later.

-During January 1959, Indonesia ordered an initial 18 Gannet AS.4 and T.5s for the Indonesian Navy.
+During January 1959, Indonesia ordered 18 Gannet AS.4 and T.5s for the they received 17 AS4 (converted from AS1) and 2 Trainers (also upgraded) Indonesian Navy.
 These were purchased from Fairey via the Ministry of Supply and were re-modelled from existing Gannet AS.1s and T.2s prior to delivery.
 Several were used as ground-based trainers only.
-Additional Gannets were later acquired by various other countries.
+Additional Gannets were later acquired by other countries.